 The lagoon is home to hundreds (if not thousands) of tropical fish, stingrays, manta rays, reef sharks and colorful coral.

 It’s a large area though and there are certain parts of it which are better than others for snorkeling.

-For the best snorkeling in Bora Bora, head over to one of the many coral gardens as this is where you’ll find the most abundance of marine creatures.
+For the best snorkeling, head over to one of the many coral gardens as this is where you’ll find the most abundance of marine creatures.

 Here’s a few of my favorite spots and locations where you’re basically guaranteed to be swimming alongside tropical fish and corals.

 Don’t forget to bring your own snorkeling gear.
 This snorkel set is my favorite.

 The best place for snorkeling in Bora Bora is an area known locally as ‘the aquarium’.
 This area has the most amount of fish across the whole island.